 You Have Access to a Vast Tech Stack

-A managed VA service has hundreds of VAs with experience with just about every tech platform businesses use.
-CRMs, marketing automation platforms, prospecting tools, calendaring, travel planning, expenses and invoicing, and more.
+A managed VA service employs hundreds of VAs experienced with nearly every tech platform businesses use.
+CRMs, marketing automation tools, prospecting software, scheduling, travel arrangements, expenses, invoicing, and more.

 If a VA requires training or a refresher course, the responsibility falls on the service provider.
-With an unmanaged VA service, any gaps in knowledge or experience are your responsibility.
+With an unmanaged VA service, any knowledge or experience gaps are your responsibility.

 Managed virtual assistants aren’t for everyone.
 Here are some of the reasons a managed service might not work.